Bentley's Bandstand: November 2017

 Jimmie Vaughan Trio featuring Mike Flanigin, Live at C-Boy's.
 Many cities have one: a bodacious band that finds the perfect spot to call home, and then becomes a regular attraction there for years.
 Blues guitarist Jimmie Vaughan has done just that at Austin's C-Boy's Lounge.
 It's got a small but sizzling stage and a well-used dance floor for those who have to let things loose.
 Vaughan's music, with Mike Flanigin on Hammond B3 and occasional vocals and the late Frosty Smith on drums, is meant to make people move, an infectious blend of bluesy gyrations and rocking gravitation.
 The guitarist is no stranger to the spotlight: his years co-fronting the Fabulous Thunderbirds made sure of that.
 At a certain point, though, the Texan decided to take it home and concentrate on living in the country and burning up C-Boy's bandstand on the weekends.
 Who wouldn't want to hear vibrational instrumentals like "You Can't Sit Down" and "Cleo's Mood" bumped up hard next to "Hey Baby?”
 Just to ensure that other continents get a shout-out, Jimmie Vaughan and crew crank up the Beatles' "Can't Buy Me Love" to whiplash speed, then get all the way down on "Dirty Work at the Crossroads," with Vaughan on sultry vocals.
 This is an album that gets the job done no matter when it's spun, and anyone who ever wanted to Shing-a-ling and Monkey Dog across a crowded dance floor is directed to waste no time and tear that top off now.
 Boogie or die.

 Charlie Watts Meets The Danish Radio Big Band.
-Rolling Stone's prime soul man Charlie Watts has had a jazz jones his entire life.
+The Rolling Stones' prime soul man Charlie Watts has had a jazz jones his entire life.
 In fact, the Englishman's earliest inspiration was drummer Chico Hamilton on Gerry Mulligan's classic "Walking Shoes."
 For all these years with the Stones, Watts has given them their life pulse, and made sure the band sounded like they would always matter.
 And they still do.
 But the drummer also needs his outside action, and this cooking collection recorded live with the Danish Radio Big Band in 2010 is strictly a thrill.
 It's a full orchestra complete with blasting saxophones, blaring trumpets, and sliding trombones.
-Like he should, Charlie Watts lays deep in the groove with childhood pal David Greene on bass, making sure all the players are anchored by their unerring rhythmic skills.
-Conductor Gerald Presencer is on top of making sure the band is burning, and the range of songs is intriguing: three Stones evergreens, the Watts-Jim Keltner original "Elvin Suite Part 1 & 2," American songbook standard "I Should Care," and the album-ending barnburner "Molasses" by Joe Newman.
+Like he should, Charlie Watts lays deep in the groove with childhood pal David Greene on bass, making sure all the players are anchored by their prodigious rhythmic skills.
+Conductor Gerald Presencer is on hand making sure the band is burning, and the range of songs is intriguing: three Stones evergreens, the Watts-Jim Keltner original "Elvin Suite Part 1 & 2," American songbook standard "I Should Care," and the album-ending stoker "Molasses" by Joe Newman.
 While it's a permanent wish rock's designated drummer will keep his day job in the Rolling Stones forever, what a swinging treat it is to hear him stretch out and fly high.
 Sir Charlie Watts.

 Kim Wilson, Blues and Boogie Volume 1.
 If there is a heaven strictly for harp players, be assured Kim Wilson already has a spot saved for him.
 The things he can do with the small instrument once dubbed the Mississippi saxophone almost defy nature.
 He's been this good for 45 years, and somehow just keeps getting better.
 Of course, the secret weapon is his vocals, which blend heartfelt singing and mos' scocious harp blowing together into a seamless attack.
 In what looks like a new series, Wilson digs deep into the revered catalogues of Little Walter, B.B.
 King, Jimmy Reed, and a half-dozen other blues giants, and then adds several new originals to the mix, making the kind of album that can be played from dawn to dark and back.
 The frontman has also invited some heavy-hitters into the studio, including Big Jon Atkinson, Nathan James and Billy Flynn on guitars, Larry "The Mole" Taylor on bass, the late Barrelhouse Chuck and Richard Innes on piano and drums respectively, showing precisely how bandmates supply such an integral ingredient to the ultimate outcome of an album for the ages.
 Here's hoping Volume 1 is just the start of a long steamy ride to the other side of the alley, and Kim Wilson's unstoppable faith in the blues to heal all woes lasts forever.
 Say it loud.